The Caine Mutiny Court-Martial (2023 film): Production

 In September 2021, William Friedkin announced plans to develop an adaptation of The Caine Mutiny Court-Martial and that he was beginning the process of casting the film.
 The following year, in August, Deadline Hollywood officially reported that a new adaptation of Herman Wouk's novel The Caine Mutiny directed by Friedkin was in the works for Paramount Global Content Distribution and Showtime Networks.
 Kiefer Sutherland was announced to star, with Friedkin having altered Wouk's script himself to reflect a more modern timeline, setting it in the Persian Gulf, as opposed to the original's World War II setting.
 Principal photography began presumably in January 2023 and was completed sometime before star Lance Reddick's death in March.
 In the wake of his death, filmmaker Guillermo del Toro posted a tweet, praising the actor's performance in the film.

 Del Toro himself served as back-up director on the film for liability reasons, due to Friedkin's age, and had sat beside him every day during the shoot.
 Since the production had been operating on a tight schedule, Friedkin expected that everyone come to the set prepared so as to avoid doing any retakes.
 According to del Toro, rather than scold a particular actor who stumbled over a crucial line several times, Friedkin instead asked, "You wanna do it in an hour or so?
 Or we pick it up tomorrow?":

 "The gesture was healing, soothing and put the entire set back in control.
 I had seen, at the ripe age of 58, that of th[e] many tools in Billy's arsenal, kindness was one of the most effective ones."

 Release

 In March 2023, Paramount Global Content Distribution revived Republic Pictures, with The Caine Mutiny Court-Martial announced as one of its first acquisitions.
 The Caine Mutiny Court-Martial had its world premiere on September 3, 2023 at the 80th Venice International Film Festival where it screened out of competition.
 Upon its release, Paramount+ announced it will premiere the film in all international markets where the service is available.
-The film was released on October 6, 2023 on Paramount+ with Showtime followed by a linear release on Showtime on October 8.
+The film was released on Paramount+ with Showtime October 6, 2023, followed by a linear release on Showtime on October 8.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 21 critics, indicating "generally favorable" reviews.

 Pete Hammond, in his review for Deadline Hollywood, wrote that the film is "solid and no-frills".